The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models

 The interview followed a semi-structured flow.
-For every scenario, participants were first asked to judge whether the AI's response appeared manipulative or deceptive.
-If they answered ``no,'' the moderator briefly provided the working definition of the focal category to facilitate informed discussion.
+At the beginning of the session, participants were informed that they would review 11 scenarios.
+Each scenario presented a brief background in which a user asked an LLM to assist with a specific task and showed two possible responses the LLM might produce.
+Participants were told that, after reading each pair of responses, they would answer a few questions about how they perceived them.
+Participants were not told that one version per scenario embedded a dark pattern, in order to avoid priming or influencing their initial judgments.
+For every scenario, participants were first asked whether anything in either response or neither felt manipulative or deceptive.
+If participants indicated that neither response felt manipulative, the moderator briefly provided the working definition of the focal category to facilitate informed discussion.
 Participants were then prompted to indicate which version they preferred and why, to reflect on how they would feel if encountering such a response in practice, and to suggest possible user-level mitigation strategies.
 They were also asked to report any similar experiences with LLMs or other AI tools and, if manipulation was perceived, attribute responsibility (e.g., to the model, the company/developers, or the user).